 Always looking for new sources of records for my husband’s ancestors from St Kitts, I recently found a treasure trove of old records digitized on the Family Search website, for a small island just off the coast of St Kitts.

 St Eustatius (aka Statia) sits about 5 miles west of St Kitts.
 Only about 8 square miles in area, it has been governed almost exclusively by the Netherlands since the early 1600s.
 Even though the island was small, didn’t have a large natural harbor, and had little fresh water, it became a major sea port in the early colonial days of the 17th and 18th centuries.
 This was because of its free port status, which meant custom taxes weren’t collected from traders.
 It was also a place where business could still be conducted while nations and empires were at war throughout the centuries, as the Dutch were often neutral in conflicts between the English, French, and Spanish.
-Another factor that attracted world travelers was that the Netherlands were tolerant of different religions.
+Another factor that attracted world travelers was that the Netherlands was tolerant of different religions.
 A significant number of Jews who fled Spain and Portugal during the Inquisition years settled in Holland and its possessions in the West Indies.

 The records of Statia reflect its place as a crossroads of the world.
 Many of the baptism, marriage, and death entries document that people from the surrounding West Indian islands passed through, or even settled there, from places like St Kitts, Curacao, St Martin, Antigua, Barbados, Bermuda, and Cuba.
 Some who appear in the records came from areas of the United States that participated in the Triangular Trade, like Connecticut, Long Island, and South Carolina.
 Others came from as far away as Holland, Ireland, England, Scotland, France, Germany, Russia, Spain, Portugal, Italy, and Scandinavia.